modx-pro/Docs/docs/en/components/office/controllers/auth-remote.md

 When the user exits the client site, they exit the server site bu the same algorithm (only without any data exchange).

-Most parameters coincide with those of [officeAuth][1] (chunks, groups, contexts, remembering, etc.), but there are also some unqie ones:
+Most parameters coincide with those of [officeAuth][1] (chunks, groups, contexts, remembering, etc.), but there are also some unique ones:

 Name                  | By default                 | Description
 ----------------------|----------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------